h232ch/macsecurity/README.md

  - Security Policy

- The script will fix and check the MacOS Security Setting to be safe and Send
+ The script will fix and check the MacOS Security Setting to be safe and Sends
- Backend System The result of MacOS.
+ Backend System The result of MacOS Security status.
 ```

 ### Backend Source : https://github.com/h232ch/setsecurity